 - Transportation to and from Boston.
 Our team covers the complete cost of travel to and from Boston.
 This includes your flight/bus to and from Boston Logan Airport as well as your travel from Boston Logan Airport to your housing residence, and vice versa upon departure.
 We also provide students with a $75 USD subway pass for transportation while in Boston.

 - Housing.
 Our program provides housing free of charge for the entire length of the eight-week program.
 We also provide pots, pans and other utensils for meal preparation.

 - Living stipend.
-STARS provides each student a stipend ($5,000 USD for undergraduate students and medical students) for the eight-week program.
+STARS and ORC provides each student a stipend ($5,000 USD for undergraduate students and medical students) for the eight-week program.

 - Select program meals and social activities.
 Includes light breakfasts and lunches during workshops; food, transportation and tickets for program-specific social activities.